 Memories of movement

 For 2 years, different choreographers work together with people from the local communities.
-These are a group of women from various neighborhoods in Tilburg and a group of people with Indian and Moluccan roots from 's-Hertogenbosch and the surrounding area.
+These are a group of women from various neighborhoods in Tilburg and a group of people with Former Dutch East Indies and Moluccan roots from 's-Hertogenbosch and the surrounding area.

 In autumn 2022 two choreographers visited The Netherlands: Javier Vaquero (traveling dancemaker from Paso a 2 - Certamen Coreografico de Madrid) and Vita Osojnik (traveling dancemaker from City of Women) worked with the communities in ‘s-Hertogenbosch and Tilburg.